f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

   :align: center

 Depending on the type of grouping selected, and how the applications are configured, you may see a single virtual service per application, or you may see multiple virtual services if grouping by IP Addresses was selected and an application has more than one port.
 Each application service will display the virtual server address, port, a color coded status indicating its eligibility for migration, and a security status column.
 You can hover over the Status icon for each application to get more detail on its migration eligibility.

+.. note:: The application numbers may vary in your lab vs. the examples provide below.
+Please browse through the applications if needed to find the examples that match the lab.
+Or you can use the IP address to match the examples below with your lab.

 .. image:: ./images/icon-hover.png
   :align: center